-Determining liability for a slip and fall injury depends on multiple factors, such as the site of the accident, the victim’s responsibility for the accident, and the nature of the victim’s relationship with the property owner.
+Determining liability for a slip and fall injury in Montrose depends on multiple factors, such as the site of the accident, the victim’s responsibility for the accident, and the nature of the victim’s relationship with the property owner.
 Our Houston slip and fall accident lawyers can inform you of your rights if you have been hurt in a fall.

 If an injury from a slip and fall accident has left you with problems that persist to this day, turn to Schechter, Shaffer & Harris, L.L.P., our law firm in Houston, TX who will stand by your side throughout the entire process of securing compensation for your suffering — no matter how long it takes.
 Our decades-long history of success is reflected in our track record, which proves that we are devoted to helping victims recover financial compensation after their slip and fall accidents.